 “Pro bono work has always been one of the most meaningful aspects of my career, and I’m so grateful to be at a firm that supports this work so wholeheartedly,” Camila said.
 “This past year in particular, I was especially heartened by the opportunity to work on a number of reproductive rights matters with colleagues working passionately and tirelessly in that area.”

 The range of Camila’s pro bono matters is a testament to her eagerness to offer help wherever it is needed.
 She has worked with the Prison Law Office to investigate gender discrimination in California prisons, filed for trademarks for nonprofit organizations, assisted the Southern Poverty Law Center on behalf of an incarcerated individual seeking parole, and represented a family whose son was murdered in prison.
-In the past year alone, Camila has participated in Legal Aid of Marin’s Community Court program seeking alternative sentences for unhoused individuals who received “quality of life” citations, prepared forms to seek name and gender marker changes for a client referred by the Law Foundation of Silicon Valley, supervised summer associates in domestic violence legal research for the nonprofit FreeFrom, and advised a client through MoFo’s Black Venture Accelerator program.
+In the past year alone, Camila has participated in Legal Aid of Marin’s Community Court program seeking alternative sentences for unhoused individuals who received “quality of life” citations, prepared forms to seek name and gender marker changes for a client referred by the Law Foundation of Silicon Valley, and supervised summer associates in domestic violence legal research for the nonprofit FreeFrom.

 Camila was also a key member of a team that represented several unhoused individuals in preparation for a trial that sought to overturn their awards of damages in small claims court due to the City of San Francisco’s destruction of their property.
 And, in a matter referred by the Equal Rights Advocates Network to End Sexual Violence in Education, Camila is continuing to represent a college student who filed a Title IX complaint of sexual assault by another student.
 Having assisted the student throughout the investigation, Camila will also represent the student in an upcoming hearing.